-- Enquiry with management and those charged with governance regarding any known or suspected instances of fraud; - Obtaining an understanding of the Group's policies and procedures relating to: - Detecting and responding to the risks of fraud; and - Internal controls established to mitigate risks related to fraud. - Review of minutes of meeting of those charged with governance for any known or suspected instances of fraud; - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements. - Performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; and - Considering remuneration incentive schemes and performance targets and the related financial statement areas impacted by these.
+- Enquiry with management and those charged with governance regarding any known or suspected instances of fraud; - Obtaining an understanding of the Group's policies and procedures relating to: - Detecting and responding to the risks of fraud; and - Internal controls established to mitigate risks related to fraud. - Review of minutes of meeting of those charged with governance for any known or suspected instances of fraud; - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements: - Performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; and - Considering remuneration incentive schemes and performance targets and the related financial statement areas impacted by these.

-Based on our risk assessment, we considered the areas most susceptible to fraud to be management override of controls, valuation of investment and impairment of goodwill and intangible.
+Based on our risk assessment, we considered the areas most susceptible to fraud to be management override of controls and revenue recognition.